 University of Houston System Administrative Policy –

-AM No. 01.D.09 Student Academic Adjustments/Auxiliary Aids Policy
+SAM No. 01.D.09 Student Academic Accommodations Policy

 Information concerning a student’s disability should be disclosed only to those with a legitimate “need to know.”
 The U. S. Department of Justice has indicated that faculty and staff generally do not need to know what the disability is, only that it has been verified by the individual assigned this responsibility by the university.
 Students may choose to sign release of confidential information forms so that DS Staff can communicate with parents, faculty, or others as specified.